 A long period of time elapsed before male vanity was spoken of again.
 (Thanks, Queen Victoria I.) But with the arrival of modern movie-making in the United States, hair and makeup for men reemerged.
 Clark Gable's polished look was perhaps the first example of "metrosexual" beauty.

 1970s & 1980s

-As American pop culture figures began to diversify in the early to mid-2000s, we were introduced to the concept of "guyliner."
-(Think Pete Wentz, Jared Leto, and Adam Lambert.)
-This look was most popular among punk rockers and their followers.
+As American pop culture figures began to embrace past subcultures in the early to mid-2000s, we were introduced to the concept of "guyliner."
+(Think Pete Wentz, above, Jared Leto, and Adam Lambert).
+This look was most popular among pop-punk bands and their followers.

-The concept of "metrosexuality" also entered the cultural consciousness at this time, and beauty brands began to release targeted "makeup for men."
-Consider Yves Saint Laurent, who released the "male" version of its Touche Éclat ($42) in 2008.
+The concept of "metrosexuality" also re-entered the cultural consciousness at this time, and beauty brands began to release targeted "makeup for men."
+Consider Yves Saint Laurent, which released the "male" version of its Touche Éclat ($35) in 2008.

-Though makeup for men is by no means the standard today, social media has allowed male beauty gurus to share their artistic expression on a large scale, helping to break down centuries-old stereotypes.
-Major beauty companies like Covergirl and Maybelline have taken notice, and in recent months, they have announced the first male faces of their brands.
-Since the Victorian era, makeup has been seen as vain, frivolous, and "just for girls."
-Perhaps in 50 years, things will be different.
+Though makeup for men was is no means the standard, social media has allowed male beauty gurus to share their artistic expression on a large scale, helping to break down centuries-old stereotypes.
+Major beauty companies like Covergirl and Maybelline took notice and announced the first male faces of their brands.

 "Makeup has evolved through the years," Barnes, who currently primarily works with J.Lo, tells us.
 "It used only to be used for stage and screen, and now men are using bronzers and various forms of cosmetics to clear up imperfections, etc. They have found a way to use makeup very simply and organically, to create everyday looks for themselves without any stigmas behind it."